keefm6776/cookery-website/README.md

 Allow for editing and deleting of the recipe records, either on  seperate pages, or built into the list/detail pages.

-Optionally, you may choose to add basic user registration adn authentication to the site.
+Optionally, you may choose to add basic user registration and authentication to the site.
 This can be as simple as adding a username field to the recipe creation form, without a password (for this project only, this is not expected to be secure)